IS BEEKEEPING FOR ME?

 You will be spoiled for choice with the number of options available.
 The best time for populating your hive is in the spring time (from around April to late May in Portland, Oregon).
 Timing is key as any attempts at populating your hive later than the spring time (especially in Northern weather) will leave the bees with very little time to stock up on food reserves (honey and pollen)that they will feed on through the winter time.

 - Swarms/Feral Bees – It is best to have an expert catch a swarm of feral bees for you, or you could catch them yourself (FUN!).
 Past evidence has proved feral bees to be of good health and are easily prone to thrive due to a lack of artificial intervention from humans.
 What’s more is that a swarm will have broken off from a colony meaning that it was strong enough to offset another swarm.
 To add to this, the bees and indigenous to your area and will be well acclimatized to the weather.
 This method of bee population is highly recommended.
 You may be wondering what a swarm is, well swarming is the method with which bees use to multiply, thus populating throughout the earth’s surface.
 It is completely natural and all colonies are prone to this.
 You can view this as the bees reproductive method but on a larger scale such a whole colony.
 There are countless clips on youtube depicting what the swarms look like and how to capture them.
-To know more about swarming you can read this on How to Catch a Swarm of Bees and should you still wish to know more you can contact us directly.
+To know more about swarming you can read this on How to Catch a Swarm of Bees or How to get bees and should you still wish to know more you can contact us directly.

 - Bait & Trap– You might feel intimidated when you hear about swarm traps and bait hives, but past evidence tells us that this need not worry you as we know many new beekeepers who attempted to trap a swarm and discovered that as soon as the trap was erected a colony would adopt the hive without any coercion.
 The internet has provided many with directions on how to build swarm traps and bait hives.
 McCartney Taylor also penned a book called Swarm Traps and Bait Hives that offered a wealth of information of great strategies for this method.
 The positive is that you are once more likely to attract hearty bees that are indigenous to your area.